mikeirvine/Capstone-Job-Time-Predictor/README.md

 **Platform Updates:**
 - Slickline Jobs: Embed the slickline work time completion model in the Engage Mobilize platform to enable the new notification and geo-fence features
 - Water Jobs: Predict water job completion time by just using a simple average, which can also be used to enable the new notification and geo-fence features for water jobs
-- Build models for other job types so every job type can have a predict completion time **Work Time Analysis:**
+- Build models for other job types so every job type can have a predicted completion time **Work Time Analysis:**
-- This project revealed that there is significant variance with work completion time for both slickline and water jobs, and for water jobs in particular, the variation is not due to the volume of barrels that are picked up / dropped off
+- This project revealed that there is significant variance with work completion time for both slickline and water jobs
+- For water jobs in particular, the variation is not due to the volume of barrels that are picked up / dropped off
 - Segment service providers by performance (e.g., average work time by job type) for both slickline and water jobs - may be able to identify service contractors with a trend of significantly higher work times for the same type of job
 - Potentially use service provider segmentation to recommend / rate companies using a benchmark against industry averages by job type
+- Further analyze why 'amount' is such a strong predictor for slickline jobs - does the cost per barrel (the amount field) for slickline jobs represent the type of work and therefore impact the work time?
+Or should cost not impact work time?

 ## References: <a name="references"></a>
 - Thank you to the Engage Mobilize team for giving me the opportunity to work on the project